liamse/learn_cases/webpack-jest/README.md

 Do not confuse `expect()` and `expect`. `expect` is an object of functions that we mention them at next section.

-These 31 functions can categories in seven categories.
+These 31 functions can categories in eight categories.

-- Work with being
+- Work with being (Common Matchers)
-- Work with numbers
+- Work with numbers (Numbers)
+- Work With Strings (Strings)
-- Work with existing/defining
+- Work with existing/defining (Truthiness)
-- Work with objects/arrays
+- Work with objects/arrays (Arrays)
 - Work with functions
-- Work with Throw Errors
+- Work with throw errors (Exceptions)
-- Work with snapshots
+- Work with Snapshots

 ```text
 expect()